 But these are still relatively new ideas for the public to grasp.
 Although bar and pie charts have been around for more than a century, they are no longer used only by journalists, analysts, and designers.

 I’ve been creating them for almost a decade now, so I can help you better understand what these terms mean and how they relate to one another.
-I will also walk you through how you can use data visualization design and infographics, even if you aren’t a professional designer.
+I will also walk you through how you can visualize data with the help of Venngage’s infographic maker and infographic templates, even if you aren’t a professional designer.

 Table of Contents (click to jump ahead):